Tom Briscoe: Leeds Rhinos

 On 2 October 2013, Briscoe signed for Leeds, joining up with his younger brother Luke.
 On 16 February 2014, Briscoe made his début for the Leeds Rhinos, scoring at hat-trick of tries against Hull Kingston Rovers at the KC Lightstream Stadium in a 34-6 win and scored 8 tries in his first 10 appearances in a very successful start to his Leeds Rhinos career.
 Briscoe played in the 2014 Challenge Cup Final victory over the Castleford Tigers at Wembley Stadium.

 In the 2015 Challenge Cup Final on 29 August 2015, Briscoe scored five tries, the first player to achieve this at Wembley Stadium, as Leeds defeated Hull Kingston Rovers 50-0.
 Briscoe was named Lance Todd Trophy winner for his performance in this match.

 Briscoe played in the 2015 Super League Grand Final victory over the Wigan Warriors at Old Trafford.

 Briscoe played in the 2017 Super League Grand Final victory over the Castleford Tigers at Old Trafford.

 Briscoe played for Leeds in the 2020 Challenge Cup Final and scored a try in a 17-16 victory over Salford at Wembley Stadium.

 Briscoe played a total of 26 games for Leeds in the 2021 Super League season including the club's 36-8 loss against St Helens in the semi-final.

 On 24 September 2022, Briscoe played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.

 Leigh

 On 20 October 2022, Briscoe signed a contract to join the newly promoted Leigh side.

+On 12 August 2023, Briscoe played for Leigh in their 17-16 Challenge Cup final victory over Hull Kingston Rovers.
+It was Leigh's first major trophy for 52 years.

+Briscoe played 28 games for Leigh in the 2023 Super League season and scored 14 tries as the club finished fifth on the table and qualified for the playoffs.
+Briscoe played in their elimination playoff loss against Hull Kington Rovers.

+Hull FC (rejoin)

+On 23 Apr 24 Hull FC confirmed the signing of Tom Briscoe from Leigh Leopards, in a swap deal with Darnell McIntosh.